convince-project/AS2FM/docs/source/howto.rst

         <transition target="src_state" />
     </state>

+Note that the `ros_topic_publish` can be used where one would normally use executable content in SCXML: in `transition`s, in `onentry` and `onexit` tags.
+The `ros_topic_callback` tag is similarly to the `ros_rate_callback` used like a transition and will transition the state machine to the state declared in `target` upon receiving a message.
+Executable content within it can use `_msg` to access the message content.

 .. _ros_services:

 ROS Services
 ____________

-ROS Services are used to provide, for a given topic, one server and, possibly, multiple clients.
+ROS Services are used to provide, for a given service name, one server and, possibly, multiple clients.
 The clients makes a request and the server provides a response to that request only to the client that made the request.

-The declaration of a ROS Service server and the one of a client looks as in the following:
+The declaration of a ROS Service server and the one of a client can be achieved like this:

 .. code-block:: xml